czp3009/LagGridBroadcaster/README.md

 ﻿# LagGridBroadcaster
-A Torch plugin that can broadcast most lag grid to all players.
+A [Torch](https://torchapi.net/) plugin that can broadcast most lag grid to all players.

 # Dependency
 This plugin is base on [Profiler](https://torchapi.net/plugins/item/da82de0f-9d2f-4571-af1c-88c7921bc063), please make sure you have that plugin installed.

 # Command
+`laggrids help` Show help message

 `laggrids send [ticks]` Send the top X most lag grids to all players

 `laggrids list` List latest measure results